activebridge/activebridge.github.io/_posts/2020-08-25-active-bridge-achieved-a-noble-rank-as-a-top-web-development-company-of-2020.md

 background: active-bridge-achieved-a-noble-rank-as-a-top-web-development-company-of-2020-back
 category: engineering
 date: "2020-08-25"
-description: Active Bridge is among TOP web development companies in TopDevelopers.co annual ranking
 layout: post
 post-id: active-bridge-achieved-a-noble-rank-as-a-top-web-development-company-of-2020
-title: Active Bridge achieved a noble rank as a top web development company of 2020
+post-title: "Active Bridge achieved a noble rank as a top web development company of 2020"
 time-to-read: 2 min
 scripts: [post]

+author-url: ""
+article-body: ""
+date-modified: "2020-08-25"
+description: "At Active Bridge, we know that websites create an everlasting impression on the potential customers when they
+              first try to explore the services"
+title: "Active Bridge is among TOP web development companies in TopDevelopers.co annual ranking"
 ---

 A website is a mirror of your business.
 At Active Bridge, we know that websites create an everlasting impression on the potential customers when they first try to explore the services or products of the businesses on a digital platform.
 Therefore, businesses look for an efficient web developer  who can build websites that portray their business objectives  perfectly.
 In the past 7+ years, Active Bridge has mastered the technique of developing websites as per the client’s requirements.
 Our expert work has been appreciated in a recent [press release about the top website developers by TopDevelopers.co](https://www.topdevelopers.co/press-releases/leading-web-development-companies-june-2020). **We gained a noble rank in the list of top web development companies of 2020**.